moodleulpgc/moodle35ulpgc/theme/boost_campus/README.md

 The default solution to display help texts in popover leads to different issues.
 For example popovers are not scrollable and they can reach over the viewport.
 For this reason, with this setting you can decide that the help texts should be displayed in a dedicated text box (modal dialogue) that appears in the middle of the page with enough space to hold even long helping texts.

+#### Breakpoint

+##### Change breakpoint

+In theme Boost, the right block column will break down even on devices with a width up to 1200 pixels (widescreen resolution of the iPad is 1024 pixels, for example).
+This is because the breakpoint is set to [media-breakpoint-down(lg)](https://getbootstrap.com/docs/4.0/layout/overview/#responsive-breakpoints").

+If you think there is enough space to show the content plus the blocks column side by side on a screen width of 992 pixels and up, then enable this setting.
+It will change the breakpoint to media-breakpoint-down(md).
+This will break the blocks column only on screens with widths of less than 992 pixels.

 Further improvements to Boost core theme
 ----------------------------------------